95.1 degrees

 Juan Calduch, Juan Goytisolo, and Dr. D. in 1999.

 As a graduate student in Hispanic Studies, I had to read a novel, La saga de los Marx, by Juan Goytisolo for a seminar on Modern Spanish (as in, from Spain) Literature.
 I had never even heard of Juan Goytisolo.
-Then the professor who assigned the novel assured the graduate seminar that he was world-famous.
+Then the professor who assigned the novel assured the graduate seminar that he was a world-famous writer.
 I just took her word for it.
 But I was suspicious of just how famous he was.

 Well, regardless of his claim to fame, I began reading La saga de los Marx.
 I was captivated by Goytisolo’s writing.
 I couldn’t identify a protagonist or a setting.
 He inserted foreign languages sans translations.
 There was no storyline to speak of.
 Or standard punctuation, for that matter.
 He seemed to have studied grammar and stylistic rules only so he could break as many rules as possible.
 However, the writing piqued my curiosity and I read the novel in a mere two sittings.

 When the class met to discuss the novel, only one other student said she had read the entire novel.
 But she wasn’t sure if she really liked the novel.
-I, on the other hand loved it!
+I, on the other hand, loved it!
 I immediately decided that I would write my seminar paper on this novel.
 I was intrigued by the postmodernist style.

 As I was writing my paper, I decided to reread the novel to find supporting citations for my paper.
 Curiously enough, I enjoyed the novel even more upon reading it a second time.
 I loved it so much that I decided to write a letter to Juan Goytisolo, c/o of the publisher.
 Imagine my surprise when he wrote back!
 Usually when I like a writer that much, he or she has already been dead for a long time.
 Sometimes dying even before I was born.
 How rude!

 Well, this paper inspired me to further my studies and become a doctoral candidate.
 I showed Juan Goytisolo’s letter to the seminar professor and she asked me to invite him to speak at UIC.
-He accepted the invitation and spoke at our university, with me as the guest of honor because he came on account of my letter and I was writing my doctoral dissertation on his novels.
+He accepted the invitation and spoke at our university, with me as the guest of honor because he came on account of my letter, and I was writing my doctoral dissertation on his novels.
 I was truly honored.
 I was also surprised at how many people came from miles around to hear Juan Goytisolo speak and plug his latest novel.
 He was a fascinating man, as I discovered while giving him a tour of the Chicagoland area.

 Well, Juan Goytisolo truly is world-famous.
 Every year he gets nominated for the Nobel Prize for Literature.
-One of these days, he may actually win it.
+One of these days, he may win it.
 But to think I had never heard of him before that graduate seminar!

 Photoshop